Peace churches: History

 Among all Christian denominations, there have always been groups of members who advocate nonviolence, but certain churches have consistently supported it since their foundation.
-Besides the three historic peace churches, they include the Amish, Old Order Mennonites, Conservative Mennonites, Holdeman Mennonites, Hutterites, Old German Baptist Brethren, Old Order River Brethren, the Brethren in Christ, and others in the Anabaptist tradition; Doukhobors, Molokans, Dunkard Brethren, Dukh-i-zhizniki, Bruderhof Communities, Schwenkfelders, Moravians, the Shakers, and even some groups within the Pentecostal movement.
+Besides the three historic peace churches, they include denominations of the Anabaptist tradition (Dunkard Brethren, Bruderhof Communities, Amish, Old Order Mennonites, Conservative Mennonites, Holdeman Mennonites, Hutterites, Old German Baptist Brethren, Old Order River Brethren, the Brethren in Christ, the Apostolic Christian Church and others in the Anabaptist tradition); Doukhobors, Molokans, Dukh-i-zhizniki, Schwenkfelders, Moravians, the Shakers, a number of denominations in the Holiness Methodist tradition, and even some groups within the Pentecostal movement.
 The largest Finished Work Pentecostal denomination, the Assemblies of God, abandoned pacifism around the time of the Second World War.
 These groups have disagreed, both internally and with each other, about the propriety of non-combatant military roles, such as unarmed medical personnel, or performing non-battlefield services that assist nations in wartime, such as manufacturing munitions.
 One position might argue that Jesus would never object to helping people who are suffering, while another might object that doing so contributes indirectly to violence by freeing other people to engage in it.
 Most peace churches support alternative service options such as service to refugees or in hospitals, as long as they are not associated with the military.

 In America the first conference of historic peace churches was held in 1935 in Kansas.
 Five years later in Canada, the Conference of Historic Peace Churches was formed in Ontario in 1940, headed by Harold Sherk to represent Mennonite, Brethren, and Quaker churches as they sought exemption from military service.

 At one time, active membership in and acceptance of the beliefs of one of the peace churches was required for obtaining conscientious objector status in the United States, and hence exemption from military conscription, or for those already in the military, honorable discharge.
 But after a series of court rulings, this requirement was dropped.
 In the United States, one may now claim conscientious objector status based on a personal belief system that need not be Christian, nor even based on religion.

 Peace churches, especially those with sufficient financial and organizational resources, have attempted to heal the ravages of war without favoritism.
 This has often aroused controversy, as when the Quakers sent large shipments of food and medicine to North Vietnam during the Vietnam War, and to U.S.-embargoed Cuba.
+Richard Nixon, the 37th President of the United States, was a birthright member of the Religious Society of Friends (Quakers) and was never formally disowned by any meeting.
 The American Friends Service Committee and the Mennonite Central Committee are two charitable denominational agencies set up to provide such healing.

 In the 1980s, the Quakers, Brethren, and Mennonites came together to create Christian Peacemaker Teams, an international organization that works to reduce violence and systematic injustice in regions of conflict.
 This was motivated by the desire for Christians to take peacemaking as seriously as soldiers and governments take war-making.